kctang/mdl-ui/README.md

 # mdl-ui

-WARNING: Still figuring out how this should work.
-You can have a look at the work in progress in the `fuse-demo` repository.

-The idea is to create a set of consistent, reusable templates/layouts for Meteor based applications using material design lite.
+Reusable templates/layouts for Meteor based applications using Material Design Lite (MDL).

+# Install

+    meteor add kctang:mdl-ui

+## Demo

+To see this package used in a demo application, refer to [fuse-demo](https://github.com/kctang/fuse-demo).

 ## TODO